 We have also been at the forefront in defending companies involved in solid waste management where state administrative approval of plans to transfer and dispose of refuse has been collaterally attacked in the courts.

-Riker Danzig attorneys have extensive experience in the coordination of U.S. and foreign patent litigation, opposition, licensing, prosecution, interference proceedings, and proprietary technology protection, as well as document tracking for competitive intelligence, foreign filing, annuity review and patent report generation.
+Riker Danzig attorneys have extensive experience in the defense and prosecution of trademark, copyright and patent litigation, as well as licensing and proprietary technology protection.
 We advise clients regarding strategic alliances, acquisitions, outsourcing and consultancy engagements.
 In the course of these activities, we regularly perform audits to determine what a client owns and what properties are protected or need protection.
-We also assist our clients in building balanced portfolios of their patented technologies and trademarks.
-We enforce and defend our clients' properties and activities in the federal courts and administrative tribunals.
+We also assist our clients in building balanced portfolios of their patented technologies, trademarks and copyrighted works.
+We enforce and defend our clients’ properties and activities in the federal courts and before administrative tribunals.

 Riker Danzig represents the full spectrum of privately owned utilities, public authorities, and solid waste disposal companies in litigated regulatory proceedings before the New Jersey Board of Public Utilities (“BPU”) and other agencies, administrative hearings before the New Jersey Office of Administrative Law (“OAL”), and in both State and Federal Courts.
 Our litigation clients include a major telecommunications carrier, large electric distribution companies, water and sewer companies, local authorities and three major waste-to-energy companies.